 Start a petition and find supporters

-openPetition supported petitioners going to create their petition to collect signatures and submit the petition to the appropriate recipient.
-Moreover openPetition calls regardless of the formal petition process comments from parliamentarians.
-Whether it is the preservation of the youth club, the decommissioning of nuclear power plants, changes in legislation or building wind turbines: Every day Start users and user petitions on our platform and bring changes ahead: local, regional, nationwide and little by little in Europe.
-More than 10 million people use openPetition and be part of the digital democracy.
+openPetition supports petitioners in creating their petition, collecting signatures and submitting the petition to the appropriate recipient.
+In addition, openPetition solicits statements from parliamentarians regardless of the formal petition process.
+Whether it is about the preservation of a youth club, the shutdown of nuclear power plants, changes in the law or the construction of wind turbines: every day, users start petitions on our platform and bring about change - locally, regionally, nationally and little by little across Europe as well.
+More than 10 million people use openPetition and are thus part of digital democracy.

 Read our latest annual report(PDF).